EpiPen Costs and Alternatives: What are your Best Options?

 In June, 2017 the FDA cleared Symjepi (epinephrine), a new, single-dose, prefilled syringe of epinephrine used for the emergency treatment of allergic reactions (Type I) including anaphylaxis, a severe and potentially life-threatening type of allergy.

 The product provides two, single dose syringes of epinephrine which is considered the drug of choice in acute anaphylactic reactions involving insect stings, food allergies (such as nuts or shellfish), or medications, among others.

 The manufacturer reports that Symjepi is lower cost, a smaller size and has a more user-friendly design than EpiPen.
-Symjepi is expected to launch in 2017, but the exact date has not been reported.
 Unlike most auto-injectors, Symjepi's needle is not spring-loaded; instead, the needed is first inserted in the thigh, then the top plunger is depressed until it clicks to release the medicine.
 Symjepi is not yet available in pharmacies and the price is not known.

 How Long Are EpiPens Good For?

 The question often comes up: “How long do EpiPens last before they expire?”
 Expiration dates for the auto-injectors come up quickly, usually in one year, meaning regular - and affordable - replacement for this life-saving medication is a must.
 Patients usually need multiple EpiPen packs to keep at home, work, or school in case of exposure to the allergen.

 Always check your epinephrine auto-injector at the counter when you pick it up from the pharmacy and make sure it has at least one year before expiring.
 If not, speak to your pharmacist about getting a different injector with a longer expiration.

 Most schools in the U.S. now either require or allow the school to have access to epinephrine for those who do not have their own supply.
 Keep a supply of epinephrine at home, work AND at school, and remember to refill your prescription before your epinephrine auto-injector has expired.